 The textbook for this course offers an integrated approach to the study of world geography and helps students explore the diverse physical geography, people, environments, cultures, politics, and economies of our world today.
-Through focus on five themes of geography location, place, interaction, movement, and regions-text waves the theme of human-environmental interaction throughout the study of the world's regions and shows how geography relates to and affects students' day-to-day lives.
+Through focus on the five themes of geography–location, place, interaction, movement, and regions–the text weaves the theme of human-environmental interaction throughout the study of the world’s regions and shows how geography relates to and affects students’ day-to-day lives.

 Accounting concepts, principles and procedures are introduced in this course.
 Four accounting cycles are covered: Cycle 1–service business organized as a proprietorship with multi-column journal applications; Cycle 2–automated cycle; Cycle 3–merchandising business organized as a partnership with expanded multi-column journal applications; Cycle 4–merchandising business organized as a corporation with special journal applications.
 Prerequisite: Citizens' Business Math or a demonstrated mastery of general or higher level math skills.